 That means the real estate industry must continually create more mobile solutions for comparing homes and neighborhoods for clients, communicating with other agents, and closing deals.

 The increased use of mobile technology also means your clients will expect to communicate easily with you, no matter where you are.
-In real estate, time is of the essence, so clients will expect you to have a fast way to sign and return purchase agreements, such as with a mobile fax app.
+In real estate, time is of the essence, so clients will expect you to have a fast way to sign and return purchase agreements, such as with a free mobile fax app.
 They won’t care where you are — they’ll expect responses fast.

 3. Going Paperless